buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 This step takes the following arguments:

 ``jobs``
-   (optional) Number of slave-resident workers to use when running the tests.
+   (optional) Number of worker-resident trial workers to use when running the tests.
    Defaults to 1 worker.
    Only works with Twisted>=12.3.0.